2026: What Are You Reading?

 Brought Michael Amherst’s ‘The Boyhood of Cain’ with me on a short jaunt to NYC, where I’ll be reading in the annual Poetry Project marathon if anyone is attending

-a tv star not a dirty computer man (the table is the table), Thursday, 1 January 2026 15:24 (one month ago)
+a tv star not a dirty computer man (the table is the table), Thursday, 1 January 2026 15:24 (three months ago)

 I've almost finished Francis King's recently back in print The Domestic Animal.